Consumer court: History

 The consumer movement a social force originated in the 1960s with the mission of protecting and promoting the interests of consumers against unethical and unfair trade practices.
 Rampant food shortages, hoarding, black marketing, adulteration of food and edible oil gave birth to the consumer movement.
 In 1986 the movement led the Indian government to enact the Consumer Protection Act of 1986 (COPRA).

 Objectives

-The main function of the consumer court is to offer redress to consumers and to maintain seller's orientation toward fairly treating the consumer.
-Approaching a consumer court is cheap as plaintiffs can represent themselves without a lawyer and are only required to pay a nominal fee.
+The main function of the consumer court is to offer redress to consumers and to maintain seller's orientation toward fairly treating the consumer and respecting their rights.
+Approaching a consumer court is cheap as plaintiffs can represent themselves without a lawyer and are only required to pay a nominal fee of 100 Indian rupees.